VAibhav1031/Scripts/Container_Setup/README.md

   - Daemon part is under development , plus for that i am thinking to add some kind of custom init process which  can reap the zombie process

 ---
-IF YOU CAN HAVE ANY IDEA OR ANY RESOURCE YOU CAN RAISE PR OR A ISSUE *REMEMBER THIS IS STILL IN LEARNING PHASE SETUP , THERE A LOT TO GO*
+IF YOU CAN HAVE ANY IDEA OR ANY RESOURCE YOU CAN RAISE PR OR A ISSUE
+*REMEMBER THIS IS STILL IN LEARNING PHASE SETUP (USE IN VM) , THERE A LOT TO GO*